 Eight years ago, some months after my divorce, I vowed never to be caught so off guard again.
 I took a deep breath and purchased a gas grill.
 My former husband was the grill chef in the family, and a fine one he was (and I imagine still is).
 But now I was on my own.
 And since I love the taste of char (although I have yet to try the seafood variety), a grill—and the wherewithal and knowledge to use it—was essential.
 It would also be my first real test of single-dom.

-I Googled the various brands on the Weber grills won consistently high marks.
-I also knew enough to know that I needed a guru; someone who could take me step-by-step through what I was sure was a complicated task, fraught with danger. book, How to ’s , struck me as nicely remedial, with lots of pictures and some seriously large fonts.
+I Googled the various brands on the Internet, finding that Weber grills won consistently high marks.
+I also knew enough to know that I needed a guru; someone who could take me step-by-step through what I was sure was a complicated task, fraught with danger.
+Steve Raichlen’s book, How to Grill, struck me as nicely remedial, with lots of pictures and some seriously large fonts.
 Among gas grills, he too seemed to favor Weber.
 I don’t remember how I got the Genesis three-burner model home.
 I must have had it delivered.
 But guess what?
-It’s a great grill and John and I use it to this day., finding that
+It’s a great grill and John and I use it to this day.

 It’s been nearly eight years, but I vividly recall the taste of those ribs: succulent, moist, tender, flavorful, sweetly smoked.
 Ask me how many times I’ve made them since.
 Right.
 Exactly none.
 I was either afraid I wouldn’t attain the perfection of my first attempt, or I remembered just how much work was involved.
 In any case, I’m here to tell you that I overcame my fear of the open flame and have been happily (but simply) grilling away for years.